JacobLee23/CSE-15L-Lab-Reports/reports/week-1.md

   [user@sahara ~/lecture1]$
   ```

-  Passing the path to a directory when executing the `cd` command will change the current working directory to the indicated directory.
+  Executing the `cd` command and passing the path to a directory will change the current working directory to the indicated directory.

   The argument passed to the `cd` command can be either absolute or relative.
 Note how the following commands demonstrate the same behavior: